openplanet-nl/nadeoapi-docs/docs/live/clubs/add-to-upload.md

 - This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
 - The IDs needed for the `itemIdList` parameter depend on the type of upload activity requested.
 For maps uploads, it requires their `mapUid`, while skins and items require their `skinID` and `itemID`, respectively.
 - When passing an invalid ID, including IDs for other upload types, the items will be added, but an error might be displayed in-game when accessing the activity.
+- Assets used for this endpoint must be uploaded to Nadeo's servers beforehand.

 ---